microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/touch-input/sensor-objects.md

 ### Experiment: Coin sensor

 A coin makes a good sensor because it's relatively small and very conductive.
-It allows the pin to be almost as sensitive as when nothing is connected and only the pin surface is used.
+It allows the touch input to be almost as sensitive as when nothing is connected to the pin where only the pin surface is used.
 A coin though, is a more convenient target for your finger.

 **Setup**: